MarcT0K/Franck/README.md

 This repository contains a Python script to crawl various social media from the Fediverse.
 Our tool represent the dynamics existing between the Fediverse servers.
 These dynamics are represented using different graphs.

-Currently, `franck` is able to crawl Bookwyrm, Mastodon, Friendica, Misskey, Peertube, and Lemmy.
+Currently, `franck` is able to crawl Bookwyrm, Mastodon, Friendica, Misskey, Peertube, Pleroma/Akkoma, and Lemmy.
 Our tool **only queries public APIs.**
-Moreover, our implementation includes some load balancing (e.g., maximum 5 queries per second and per Fediverse instance).
+Moreover, our implementation includes some **load balancing** (e.g., maximum 5 queries per second and per Fediverse instance).
 Our goal is to crawl the Fediverse while respecting its philosophy and minimizing our impact.

 As detailed in [DOCS.md](DOCS.md), our crawling approach is targeted to minimize the number of queries necessary.